How Do Hair Transplants Work?

 What to do After Hair Transplant

-Once the hair transplant has been performed, there are still many steps patients need to follow in order to attain good results.
-While each doctor might differ a little bit in his follow-up treatment, here are some of the general steps that need to be followed:
+Once the hair transplant has been performed, there are still many steps patients need to follow in order to attain superior results.
+While each doctor might differ a bit in the follow-up treatment steps, here are some of the general steps that need to be followed:

 - What to expect after Hair Transplant – The overall recovery period following a FUT is 6 to 8 months.
 In that time, patients need to take steps to care for their transplanted hair properly and also protect their scalp from the sun and other outside influences.
 Recovery after FUE procedure is usually smoother with minimal to no pain after the procedure.
 Also, there is no linear scar on the donor area.

 Male pattern baldness is usually a progressive condition so there might be more hair loss and a need for one or more procedures in the future for some people.
-Patient who are prone to advanced stages of hair loss can slow down the process by taking finasteride or minoxidil.
-Both of these medications help maintain the native hair of the patient.
+Patient who are prone to advanced stages of hair loss can slow down the process by taking prescription medication given by the hair transplant surgeon.